 3. Use Chemical Solvents to Remove the Letters.

 Chemical solvents for removal of ironed-on letters are readily available in the shops.
-You could also opt to use household solvents like nail polish remover, adhesive remover or rubbing alcohol.
+You could also opt to use household solvents like nail polish remover, adhesive remover (get it here on Amazon) or rubbing alcohol.

 - Place your garment in the dryer (if you have one), on high heat.
 This first step heats up the glue behind the letters and loosens them.